jhpce-jhu/jhpce_mkdocs/docs/orient/orientation-overview.md

 ## **Documentation used in orientation**
 You can download the orientation slides at [JHPCE-Overview](../orient/images/latest-orient.pdf)

+We transitioned from the Sun Grid Engine to SLURM in 2024.
+We wrote [this document](../orient/images/transition-sge-2-slurm.pdf) for users familiar with SGE who needed to learn some SLURM basics.

 ## **What to do before the JHPCE Orientation Session**
 Prior to attending the Orientation Session for the JHPCE cluster, you may need to install some additional applications on you laptop or smart phone.